 Notes and Expectations

 Visiting the farm, like going on a wilderness camping trip, involves carrying out any garbage you make.
 We feel producing garbage should not be a part of your farm experience, and this garbage free challenge is a great opportunity for your group to think about their environmental impact!
 We do have a recycling and compost available.

 What to Bring

 Clothes for the weather, winter weight sleeping bag, sleeping pad, toothbrush, flashlight, change of clothes, cutlery and plate, bowl, cup, water-bottle, book, any medications, snacks.

-Leaders: as above, plus: dinner and breakfast for your group, activities for GAP time, extra flashlights, earplugs for fussy sleepers, group list with medical information, signed waivers for each member of your group, snack food for the group, any extra cooking and baking equipment you may require.
+Leaders: as above.
+Plus: dinner and breakfast for your group, activities for GAP time, extra flashlights, earplugs for fussy sleepers, group list with medical information, signed waivers for each member of your group, snack food for the group, any extra cooking and baking equipment you may require.

-Covered Deck and Library - this area is approximately 15 feet by 40 feet.
+This area is approximately 15 feet by 40 feet.